aurghya-0/course-materials/Converted_C_guidelines/23.typ

-Certainly!
-Below is a detailed teaching guideline for the topic
-#strong[“What is an Array?, Declaring an Array”] tailored for a C
+= What is an Array?, Declaring an Array”
-programming bootcamp setting.

 == 1.
 Teaching Outline
 <teaching-outline>